whiteand/quartet/README.md

 `v.requiredIf(conditionConfig: string|function|object)`

-if `v(conditionConfig)(value, { key: key1, parent: parent1 }...)` then this field must be required.
+if `v(conditionConfig)` returns true, then this field will be required.
+See examples below.
-Also you can pass to it boolean value.
-That will be treated as condition.

 ```javascript
 // boolean param variant
 const aRequired = v({